 Sex offenders deemed to be at low risk of recidivism are only permitted to take the non-residential program.
 In contrast, the residential program is the only program available to those considered high risk.
 Participation in treatment programs can lessen the risk of being civilly committed, but disclosures made during treatment can be used to prove the need for civil commitment.

 Federal prisoners can learn more about these treatment programs by speaking with a member of their prison’s Psychology Department.
 Additionally, each program is discussed below.

 Non-Residential Sex Offender Treatment Program (SOTP-NR)

-The program lasts 9 to 12 months and participants meet 2 to 3 times each week in their prison’s Psychology Department for the treatment sessions.
-According to the BOP, program participants “learn basic skills and concepts to help them understand their past offenses and to reduce the risk of future offending,” through various levels of treatment.
+The program lasts 9 to 12 months, and participants meet two to three times each week in their prison’s Psychology Department for the treatment sessions.
+According to the BOP, program participants “learn basic skills and concepts to help them understand their past offenses and reduce the risk of future offending” through various levels of treatment.

 Residential Sex Offender Treatment Program (SOTP-R)

 According to the BOP, “Participants benefit from a therapeutic community on a residential housing unit where they work to reduce their risk of future offending.”
-The residential housing units also have increased conduct regulations, i.e., restrictions on certain media and recreational activities, such as role playing games.
+The residential housing units also have increased conduct regulations.
+For example, these residential treatment units impose restrictions on specific media and recreational activities, such as role-playing games.

 While not the most enjoyable experience, placement in the residential treatment program is an easy answer to how to survive prison as a sex offender.
 This is because all program participants are incarcerated for sexual offenses.